 For as long as I can remember, I’ve never had a clear sense of what I want to do with my life.

 The trouble is I’m passionate about a lot of things, so I’ve never liked the idea of sticking with the same job forever.
 It’s been a journey to figure out how my passions can actually translate into work (which they don’t have to, by the way), but it is possible if you’re clear on what your passions are.

 I often get emails from people telling me that they don’t have a clear sense of direction in their lives because they’re not passionate about anything.
 There are also people who tell me they have so many passions that they don’t know if they should pursue one or the other.

 If you’re totally lost when it comes to identifying your passions or you can’t figure out how your different passions complement each other, this post is for you.
 I’m sharing a few tips to help you figure out what you’re truly passionate about so you have more clarity around your goals for the future.

-Why is it so hard to identify your passions?
+Why is it so hard to find your passions?